-To check if a string contains a substring in Python, use the
+To check if a string contains another string in Python, use the in operator.

 if "word" in somestring: # do something